fordosa90/instagram-analytics/README.md

   * USER: the Instagram user to be scraped
   * RUN_HOUR: the hour, at which time the script should run daily
-  * USERNAME: a valid username, if the detailed followers information is also wanted
+  * USERNAME: a valid username, if the detailed followers information is also wanted. else leave empty
-  * PASSWORD: a valid password, if the detailed followers information is also wanted
+  * PASSWORD: a valid password, if the detailed followers information is also wanted. else leave empty